BrownKnight/pen-path-archive/README.md

 This script uses OpenCVs contours and bounding boxes to create a new 64x64px image for every character in the image supplied to it.
+
 Syntax: `python3 image_processing/seperate_chars <input_file_path> <output_directory>`

+#### `/image_processing/globals.py`

+This script contains just two variables which are used in various `image_processing` scripts.
+If `SHOW_STEPS` is set to True, throughout the various processing steps a OpenCV window will open showing the progress of the script, and the various steps it is taking.
+Each step progresses after the `WAIT_TIME` time has passed (in milliseconds).
+If `WAIT_TIME` is set to zero, the script only processes onto the next step after any keyboard input.

 ### `/neural_network/*`